trallnag/prometheus-fastapi-instrumentator/README.md

 A configurable and modular Prometheus Instrumentator for your FastAPI.
 Install `prometheus-fastapi-instrumentator` from [PyPI](https://pypi.python.org/pypi/prometheus-fastapi-instrumentator/).
-Here is the fast track to get started with a sensible preconfigured instrumentator:
+Here is the fast track to get started with a preconfigured instrumentator:

 ```python
 from prometheus_fastapi_instrumentator import Instrumentator